kandrsn99/Docker-PostgreSQL-and-Plumber-API/README.md

 > docker exec -it running_postgresql bash\
 > psql -U POSTGRES_USER (environment variable reference) POSTGRES_DB (environment variable reference)

-Otherwise, we may do this on a nice graphica interface with pgadmin on the local host.
-You will access it via http://localhost:5050 or htttp://address:5050 and begin adding a new server.
-> Add Server Name: POSTGRES_DB (environment variable reference)

 Then we need the host name or internet protocol address of our PostgreSQL environment.

 > docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' running_postgresql